 Frequently Asked Questions

-Q: How do I put what I’ve read into action?
+Q: How do I put what I’ve read in MMA books into action?

 A: You will need a dedicated space to practice, ideally a home gym or location with mats.
 If you end up being a serious student, you will want to find a teacher who can show you the techniques you’ve read about in the book.